 Figure 1.
 The biological clock of addiction.
-This conceptual image illustrates the central theme of accelerated biological aging in substance use disorders.
-A human brain model positioned alongside an analog clock and substance residue (cocaine) visually represents how substance use disorders can accelerate the biological aging process of neural tissue, highlighting the "ticking clock" metaphor discussed throughout the editorial.
+This conceptual image is user at the second seco the central theme of accelerated biological aging in substance use disorders A human brain model positioned alongside an analog clock and substance residue (cocaine) visually represents how substance use disorders can accel erate the biological aging process of neural tissue, highlighting the "ticking". clock" metaphor discussed throughout the editorial.
 Image generated by Grok (xAI, 2025) with active author input.